Cold-pressed juice

 Cold-pressed juice is juice that uses a hydraulic press to extract juice from fruit and vegetables, as opposed to other methods such as centrifugal or single auger.

 Without pasteurization or high-pressure processing (HPP), cold-pressed juices can be stored in a refrigerator for up to three days when phytochemical and micronutrient degradation occurs.
 Some juicers use technology that helps delay oxidation which can allow for slightly longer storage in refrigerators.
 This type of juice has been commercially produced for decades, but became more common in some countries since 2013.
 In general, these juices are more expensive than other types of juices, as they are made from 100% fruit and vegetables without any added ingredients.
-For example, in the United States, it has been reported that a 12-fluid ounce (355mL) bottle could cost as much as US$12.

 History

 Although cold-pressed juices were produced over several decades, the products gained more common use during the fad of juice "cleansing", expanding into a wider industry in the early 21st century.

 Manufacturing process

 Making cold-pressed juice is a two-step process.
 The first stage is to shred or compress the fruits or vegetables into a pulp.
 In industrial production, the shredding process uses a steel rotating disc.
 Produce is loaded into a large hopper feeding tube and typically falls into a filter bag.
 The second process is the hydraulic press; this exposes the shredded produce to extreme pressures between two plates.
 The pressure causes the juice and water content from the produce to drip into a collection tray below, leaving behind the fibre content in the filter bag.
 The pomace left behind is generally composted, recycled in food products or discarded.

 The industry standard hydraulic cold-press technology with vertical pressing layers was invented by Dale E. Wettlaufer in 1983.
 Vertical press layers with open-top cloth bags allow for faster loading and emptying of the press, compared to the classic rack-and-cloth method which involved wrapping layers of ground fruit in cloth.

 After extracting juice from fruits and vegetables, the juice may be consumed raw, or the manufacturer may choose to put the juice through a preservation method such as HPP or pasteurization to extend shelf life and kill potentially harmful microorganisms.
 Pasteurization or HPP allows the juice to be stored for about 30 days.
 Without pasteurization, as for typical home-made juices stored in a refrigerator, significant degradation of phytochemicals and micronutrients occurs within 6 days.